-Sexual masochism disorder is when an individual experiences persistent sexual excitement stemming from fantasies, urges, or behavior related to experiencing physical or psychological harm during sexual activity.
-A pattern of sexual excitement does not qualify as a mental disorder unless accompanied by significant personal distress, impairment, or grievous harm to self or others.
+Sexual masochism disorder involves persistent sexual excitement stemming from fantasies, urges, or behavior related to experiencing physical or psychological harm during sexual activity.
+A pattern of sexual excitement from masochistic behaviors does not qualify as a mental disorder unless accompanied by significant personal distress, impairment, or grievous harm to self or others.

 What Is Sexual Masochism Disorder?

-Sexual masochism disorder is a subcategory of paraphilic disorders.
-A paraphilia is an intense, persistent sexual interest in atypical sexual targets or activities; a paraphilic disorder is a paraphilia that causes significant distress, functional impairment, and/or harm to self or others.
-Most people who have masochistic sexual interests or who are affected by other paraphilias don’t experience significant distress or harm and wouldn’t be classified as having a mental disorder.
+Sexual masochism disorder is a subcategory of paraphilic disorders involving an intense, persistent sexual interest in experiencing pain or humiliation as part of sexual activity, causing significant distress, functional impairment, and/or harm to self or others.
+Most people who have masochistic sexual interests don’t experience significant distress or harm and wouldn’t be classified as having a mental disorder.

 Sexually active adults may engage in consenting “rough sex” or be aroused by sexual acts involving the experience of humiliation or pain; however, in the absence of fixation, mental distress, or non-consenting activities, this arousal would not be classified as a mental disorder.